 One more thing

-In closing, yes, selling a house is expensive, but there are a couple of big ways you can save money too.
-As we mentioned before, traditional realtors will charge you 2.5 to 3% commission of the sale price of the house you are selling.
-Trelora provides the same service as traditional realtors but charges a low flat fee, which is about $12,500 less than typical commissions on an average home.
+The cost to sell a house can be expensive, but there are a couple of big ways you can save money too.
+Traditional realtors will charge you 2.5 to 3% commission of the sale price of the house you are selling.
+Trelora, modern discount real estate, provides the same service as traditional realtors but charges a low flat fee, which is about $12,500 less than typical commissions on an average home.
 And if you’re looking to save additional funds on title insurance and escrow fees too, consider Signloc, which has some of the lowest rates in the business.